Cecil Ferry

-The Cecil Ferry is a cable ferry in the Canadian province of Saskatchewan east of Prince Albert, Saskatchewan.
-The ferry crosses the North Saskatchewan River, providing a link between Saskatchewan Highway 302 and Saskatchewan Highway 55.
+The Cecil Ferry is a cable ferry in the Canadian province of Saskatchewan east of Prince Albert.
+The ferry crosses the North Saskatchewan River, providing a link between Highways 302 and 55.

 The six-car ferry is operated by the Saskatchewan Ministry of Highways and Infrastructure.
 The ferry is free of tolls and operates between 7:00 am and midnight, during the ice-free season.
 The ferry has a length of 18.2 m, a width of 6.25 m, and a weight limit of 31.5 t.

 Of all cable ferries in the province, the Cecil Ferry carries the highest percentage of truck traffic.
 The ferry transports approximately 20,000 vehicles each year.